Function Computation through a Bidirectional Relay: Introduction

-\begin{itemize} \item For the zero-error function computation problem shown in Fig.~\ref{Broadcast_network}, in Theorem~\ref{Thm_two_Rx}, we give a single-letter characterization for the optimum broadcast rate for computing $X \oplus Y$ at nodes A and B, and for general functions, we give upper and lower bounds for the optimum rate.
-Using these results, we give a single-letter characterization of the rate region for computing XOR in the relay network (Fig.~\ref{Relay_Network}) when the support set of $p_{XY}$ is full.
+we show that the optimal zero-error broadcast rate is same as optimal $\epsilon$-error rate which has a a single-letter characterization.\comment{ we give a single-letter characterization for the optimum broadcast rate for computing a component-wise one-to-one function at nodes A and B, and for general functions, we give upper and lower bounds for the optimum rate. } Using this result, we give a single-letter characterization of the rate region for computing a \revd{component-wise one-to-one function} in the relay network (Fig.~\ref{Relay_Network}) when the support set of $p_{XY}$ is full.
 We then argue that when $X$ and $Y$ are independent, exchanging $(X,Y)$ in the relay network has the same rate region under zero-error and $\epsilon$-error.

 \item We consider the zero-error function computation problem in the relay network (Fig.~\ref{Relay_Network}) under the unrestricted input setup.
 This setup is a more constrained version of the zero-error problem.
 We give a multiletter characterization of the rate region under this setup as well as for the zero-error problem (Theorem~\ref{Thm_Rate_Region}).
 The multiletter characterization is obtained using coloring of some suitably defined graphs.
 Our arguments based on coloring are similar to~\cite{Shayevitz_2014}.
 We show that if $p_{XY}$ has full support, then the relay can also compute the function if A and B can compute it with zero-error (Theorem~\ref{Relay_function}).